Repairing Multiple Failures with Coordinated and Adaptive Regenerating Codes: Coordinated regenerating codes

-Since lower values would lead to incorrect repair for the graphs depicted on Figure~\ref{fig:ifg}, these values are optimal. \end{IEEEproof}

-\begin{IEEEproof}[Proof of MBCR (Correctness)] We have proved that the aforementioned values are required for two particular cuts.
-We now prove that such values ensure that enough information flow through every cut and, hence, is correct.
-According to Theorem \ref{thm:crc}, the following condition is sufficient for the code to be correct.
-We show that the constraint is satisfied when $\alpha$, $\beta$ and $\beta'$ take the values defined for MBCR codes.
+\begin{IEEEproof}[Proof of MBCR (Correctness)] We have proved that the aforementioned values are required for two specific scenarios.
+We now prove that such values ensure that enough information flows through every cut for any scenario thus proving correctness.
+According to Theorem~\ref{thm:crc}, the following condition is sufficient for correctness.
+We show that the values of $\alpha$, $\beta$ and $\beta'$ for MBCR codes satisfy this condition:

 since $\alpha$ (the stored part) is always larger than or equal to the transmitted data,

 replacing $\alpha$, $\beta$ and $\beta'$ by their values,